How to encourage event app adoption when your attendees are reluctant to let go of paper.

 For event planners and organisers this can be a headache.

 Modern event apps are sophisticated and reliable.
 Flexible design allows the app functionality to be scaled up or down depending on the size of the event.
 An event app can be custom branded, have offline capabilities and incorporate networking tools such as private chat connections.
 They’re also incredibly cost effective.
-A mobile event app costs, on average, a third of the equivalent in printed material.
+A mobile conference app costs, on average, a third of the equivalent in printed material.

 With such a wide range of benefits, event planners love event apps.
 But how do you persuade clients and attendees that they’ll love them too?